The AI-Enhanced Team of the Future

 Do we still need development teams now that AI agents can write, test, and deploy code?
 The answer is more surprising than you might expect.
 And not a simple yes or no.

 Critics might argue that code quality is lacking and that a junior developer may overlook important details.
-I heard similar concerns from C developers when I began using managed code runtimes like Java or .Net.
-However, the impact and scale of this shift with AI are even greater—there is no doubt about that.
+I heard similar concerns from C developers when I began using managed code runtimes like Java or .NET.
+However, the impact and scale of this shift with AI are even greater.
+There is no doubt about that.

 Widening the Value Chain with AI

-One argument is that, for many, AI appears almost human.
-However, anyone who has worked with LLMs or diffusion models quickly sees that, while these systems are impressive at predicting human behavior, they have clear limitations.
-They do not replace human counterparts; instead, we use them as tools to deliver products and services for people.
+Anyone who has worked with LLMs or diffusion models quickly sees that, while these systems are impressive at predicting human behavior, they have clear limitations.
+They do not replace human counterparts.
+We use them as tools to deliver products and services for people.
+When we want products and services to change, it is because humans desire it.
+AI helps simplify tasks to a remarkable extent, but it remains a tool directed by people.

 - Arena (7–250 people): a highly independent business unit.
 It controls the value chain to deliver converging services and products to customers.
 It delegates genesis and emerging tasks to Teams and provides the necessary support for them.